Relational Infrastructure

 Why it matters

-Watching someone's announcements makes you a bystander to their life instead of a participant in it.
-You end up remembering people by their milestones instead of by moments you actually shared, and the relationship quietly becomes parasocial even though you know each other.
-The fix costs almost nothing.
-A direct message asking how the new city is treating them gets you more of a person in two minutes than a year of passive scrolling, and it signals something the like button never can: that they're worth your actual attention.
-Most people are starved for exactly that.
+The fix costs almost nothing, and that's the good news.
+A direct message asking how the new city is really treating them gets you more of a person in two minutes than a year of passive scrolling, and it signals something a like never can: that they're worth your actual attention, not just a tap.
+Most people are quietly starved for exactly that, and the ones who reach out directly become rare and memorable precisely because everyone else settled for watching.

 What to practice

-• When a post makes you think "good for them", tell them directly instead of liking it
+• When a post makes you think "good for them," tell them directly instead of liking it

 • Keep a loose list of people to call during drives and walks